matt4530/quartermaster-docs/stage/README.md

 A system that is fault tolerant is resistant to faults, often by allowing the system to degrade gracefully instead of failing immediately.
 There are certain techniques that are commonly used in industry, such as caching, retries, short timeouts, and the circuit breaker pattern.

 Quartermaster describes these techniques as various configurations of single unit: the stage.
-A stage contains a queue and several methods which can be overwritten: `add()`, `workOn()`, `tick()`, `success()`, and `fail()`.
+A stage contains a queue and several methods which can be overwritten: `add()`, `workOn()`, `success()`, and `fail()`.
 Events are the basic units that pass through stages.
 In a web system, these events are analogous be http requests.

 `add()` An admission control function, called before the event enters the queue.
 \